alirezaghl/csapp/README.md

-# csapp
+# csapp sabs

-solutions to the Computer Systems AProgrammer’s Perspective labs
+solutions to the *Computer Systems: A Programmer's Perspective* labs.

+## motivation

+i'm working through this material to gain a good understanding of computer systems at a low level. this will help me before diving into LLM systems and GPU programming...